 Every Rolex watch brings with it a level of status and prestige.
 In fact, most Rolex watches will hold their value incredibly well, regardless of materials used, simply because they display the Rolex logo on their dials.
 So, it comes as no surprise that many collectors, both novice and experienced, seek the Rolex brand when investing in a notable luxury watch.
 This style guide will give you a quick overview of the top 5 Rolex watches for men as well as why you should consider each model.

-The Submariner is easily one of the most recognizable Rolex watches in the brand’s catalog, having appeared in numerous James Bond movies during the early years of its production.
+The Submariner is easily one of the most recognizable when examining a Rolex watch in the brand’s catalog, having appeared in numerous James Bond movies during the early years of its production.
 Today, the iconic diver is a fixture of the luxury watch industry and remains the go-to timepiece for many collectors.
 With over 65 years of production under its belt, the Submariner collection is also incredibly varied, offering several dial and bezel colors as well as a number of different metal options.
 From a practical tool watch to a more formal reference in precious metal, there is a Rolex Submariner model to suit nearly any lifestyle.

 Why buy?
 The Submariner boasts an incredible depth rating of up to 300 meters/1,000 feet.
 Whether you’re using the watch on land or in the sea, the tough Oyster case has what it takes to protect the precision movement within from whatever adverse conditions you might encounter.
 The Submariner’s robust build quality and classic design are what draw so many collectors to the model, which has proven over the years to be far more than just a professional diver’s watch.